A Non-Resonant Multi-Band Antenna

 The best place to start is by using an antenna matchbox that can stand up to the rigorous requirements this antenna places on the it.

-I address this problem on the 5th page of this section: Matching Solutions.
+I address this problem in the section: Matching Solutions.

 Suffice it to say, there is nothing more foolish than to believe there are no big differences between one matchbox and the next.
 There can be huge differences!